How does Roctavian work?

 Hemophilia A is a rare blood disorder, due to mutations in the F8 gene.
 This gene provides the instructions necessary for cells to make factor VIII, a protein that plays a crucial role in forming blood clots.
 Depending on the disease-causing mutation(s), cells makes too little factor VIII, or a factor that works poorly or is completely absent.
 The result for people with hemophilia A is slow or delayed clotting.
 They require regular infusions of either plasma-derived or recombinant factor VIII to prevent life-threatening bleeding episodes.

-Valrox contains a harmless virus called AAV5 that carries a healthy copy of the factor VIII gene under the control of a liver-specific promoter.
+Roctavian contains a harmless virus called AAV5 that carries a healthy copy of the factor VIII gene under the control of a liver-specific promoter.
 Promoters are regions in the DNA that dictate where a certain gene will be active.
-When Valrox is infused into hemophilia A patients, the recombinant factor VIII gene is delivered into the nuclei of the cells of several tissues, including the liver.
+When Roctavian is infused into hemophilia A patients, the recombinant factor VIII gene is delivered into the nuclei of the cells of several tissues, including the liver.
 However, factor VIII protein is made only in the liver cells because of the liver-specific promoter.
 It then is secreted into the bloodstream.

 Roctavian in clinical trials

-Preliminary clinical studies indicated that a single optimal dose infusion of Valrox could restore the normal blood-clotting pathway in hemophilia A patients.
+Preliminary clinical studies indicated that a single optimal dose infusion of Roctavian could restore the normal blood-clotting pathway in hemophilia A patients.

 A Phase 1/2 multi-center, dose-escalation study (NCT02576795) is underway to assess the safety, tolerability, and effectiveness of Valrox in 15 patients with severe hemophilia A.

 Preliminary results from nine patients were published in the New England Journal of Medicine in 2017.
-While factor VIII activity levels remained low when patients were given a low or intermediate dose of Valrox, six of seven patients who were given a high dose of treatment had sustained normalization of factor VIII activity levels over a period of one year, with stabilization of hemostasis, and profoundly reduced need for replacement therapy.
+While factor VIII activity levels remained low when patients were given a low or intermediate dose of Roctavian, six of seven patients who were given a high dose of treatment had sustained normalization of factor VIII activity levels over a period of one year, with stabilization of hemostasis, and profoundly reduced need for replacement therapy.
 There were no severe adverse side effects associated with the treatment.